Skip to content

 A. Columns

-In the case below, it is preselected according to the previously selected KPI template to have the three columns Result , Goal, Goal achievement where each fulfills its own function:
+In the case below, it is preselected according to the previously selected measurement template to have the three columns Result , Goal, Goal achievement where each fulfills its own function:

 Result: In this column the user enters data.